aftondowney/question-answer/README.md

 # Mirror, Mirror

 This app will allow a user to ask a question and/or answer a question posted by another user.
 The answers are displayed in alphabetical order.
 Users can mark questions as favorite, and view a list of all their favorite questions.
 The home page also displays how many answers each question has.
+April 8, 2016

+####By Afton Downey

 ## Prerequisites